 --ip=<ip address> with

-magento maintenance:disable means only that you’re saving the list of IPs for later use.
-To clear the list of exempt IPs, you can use
+magento maintenance:disable saves the list of IPs for later use.
+To clear the list of exempt IPs, use

 magento maintenance:enable --ip=none or see Maintain the list of exempt IP addresses.